xiongrxchn/IntelBri.github.io/index.md

 ### Indoor experiments

-#### Install the raspberry pi and sensors on the toy car

-We have installed the raspberry pi, the sensor MPU-6050 Six-Axis (Gyro + Accelerometer) and GPS module on the toy car.
+#### Patrolman system desgin

+We designed the Patrolman system, using Raspberry Pi to detect and report road potholes with their georeferenced locations.
+It uses the mobility of the participating vehicles (we use the toy car in the experiments), gathering data from the MPU-6050 accelerometer and GPS sensors.

 <div align="center"><img width="600" src="https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/Images/car0.png"/></div>

-#### Indoor Testing results
+#### Indoor testing results

+In the indoor experiments, the adopted sensors communicate the collected vibration data to the PC via a Wi-Fi router.

 <div align="center"><img width="600" src="https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/Images/equip.png"/></div>